c4mjs/c4mjs/docs/readme.md

 > **Brian Foote**

-The goal with C4MJS is provide tooling to get an interactive map of your system architecture, do it without cost and enable developers to get on with what they do best.a
+The goal with C4MJS is provide tooling to get an interactive map of your system architecture, do it without cost and enable developers to get on with what they do best.

 **_Which is not drawing pictures lets face it!!_**